 Most-favoured-nation treatment is treatment accorded by the granting State to the beneficiary State, or to persons or things in a determined relationship with that State, not less favourable than treatment extended by the granting state to a third State or to persons or things in the same relationship with that third State.24

 According to Article 9 of the ILC Draft Articles, the beneficiary state of MFN treatment can only request for more favourable treatment accorded to a third state when it falls within the limits of the subject matter of the MFN clause.
-This reinforces the ejusdem generis principle, which is a generally recognised principle of international law.27
+Such article reinforces the ejusdem generis principle (meaning 'of the same kind'), which is a generally recognised principle of international law.27

 To better understand the scope of application of MFN clauses to be discussed in the following section, it is important to consider the legal nature and qualifications of MFN treatment, which are summarised by UNCTAD as follows: